 Kappa ratio interpretation

-The higher the kappa, the better.
+The higher the kappa measure, the better.
 Unfortunately, differences in Kappa values are hard to interpret.
-Thus, when using the kappa ratio, be should use it as an ordinal scale.
+Thus, when using the kappa measure, be should use it as an ordinal scale.
 Thus, we only use the Kappa ratio to rank investments

 Kappa ratio example